Click for a printable version of these terms and conditions for serving Prescribed Information.

 vi. to manage their Deposits; and

 vii. to instigate the Deposit repayment process.

 k.
 All Landlords who create an account through the Customer Service Centre will be provided with a confirmation in writing of:

 i. their unique Landlord ID.
-This will be provided over the telephone and confirmed in writing; and
+This will also be provided over the telephone; and

 l.
 Landlords can select other people to have administrative rights to their account, to give instructions on the Landlord’s behalf.
 To do this, the Landlord must create an administrator account for the selected person.
 The Landlord can choose one of two levels of access for the person they are adding: